GSteve-Paul/Exact/README.md

 ### PyPI package

-The easiest way is to use an **x86_64** machine with **Windows** or **Ubuntu 22.04** (or above).
+The easiest way is to use Exact's Python interfaces is on an **x86_64** machine with **Windows** or **Ubuntu 22.04** (or above).
 In that case, install this precompiled [PyPi package](https://pypi.org/project/exact), e.g., by running `pip install exact`.

 ### Compile your own Python package

-To use the Exact Python interface with optimal binaries for your machine (and the option to include SoPlex in the binary), compile as a shared library and install it with your package manager (e.g., `pip`).
+To use the Exact Python interface with optimal binaries for your machine (and the option to include SoPlex in the binary), compile as a shared library and install it with your package manager.

-On Linux systems, `pip install .` in Exact's root directory should do the trick.
+E.g., on Linux systems, running `pip install .` in Exact's root directory should do the trick.
 On Windows, uncomment the build options below `# FOR WINDOWS` and comment out those for `# FOR LINUX`.
 Make sure to have the Boost libraries installed (see dependencies).

 ### Documentation

 The header file [`Exact.hpp`](https://gitlab.com/JoD/exact/-/blob/main/src/Exact.hpp) contains the C++ methods exposed to Python via [Pybind11](https://pybind11.readthedocs.io) as well as their description.
-This is probably the place to start to learn about Exact's Python usage.
+This is probably the best place to start to learn about Exact's Python interface.

 Next, [`python_examples`](https://gitlab.com/JoD/exact/-/blob/main/python_examples) contains instructive examples.
-Of particular interest is the [`knapsack tutorial`](https://gitlab.com/JoD/exact/-/blob/main/python_examples/knapsack_tutorial), which is fully commented, starts simple, but ends with some of Exact's advanced features.
+Of particular interest is the [`knapsack tutorial`](https://gitlab.com/JoD/exact/-/blob/main/python_examples/knapsack_tutorial), which is fully commented, starts simple, and ends with some of Exact's advanced features.

 ## Command line usage

-Exact takes as input an integer linear program and outputs a(n optimal) solution or reports that none exists.
+Exact takes as command line input an integer linear program and outputs a(n optimal) solution or reports that none exists.
 Either pipe the program

     cat test/instances/opb/opt/stein15.opb | build/Exact